trueos/sysadm-docs/client_handbook/sysadmclient.rst

 After making any changes in this screen, be sure to click :guilabel:`Save Settings`.

-.. index:: sysadm, life preserver, cli, backup
+.. index:: Life Preserver command line
 .. _Using the CLI:

 Using the CLI